West Virginia University Health System

 The West Virginia University Health System, commonly branded as WVUMedicine, is a nonprofit health enterprise affiliated with West Virginia University.
 It provides healthcare services throughout West Virginia and portions of the surrounding states of Maryland, Ohio, and Pennsylvania, in the United States.

+As of 2025, the WVU Health System was West Virginia's largest health system and largest private employer.